 To customize a particular system variable:

 - Type the system variable name in the first column, without the @ symbol.
-For example, if you wish to make a global change to the Recalculate mode of analysis dialog boxes, type: DAM
+For example, if you wanted to make a global change to the Recalculate mode of analysis dialog boxes, type: DAM

 - Click on the 2nd column to view the current value, and type in a new value.
 For example, with DAM, to set Recalculate to Auto, type the value: 1.